sbfp/sbfp.github.io-old/about.md

 * Swift

 I think it's important to play around with other technologies and languages to keep getting better at what I do.
-I'ts not everything I'm able to take a deep dive into, but I think I learn a lot just being curious
+I'ts not everything I'm able to take a deep dive into, but I think I learn a lot just by being curious

 **_Books I recently read:_**